2023 Best Wildlife Management Bachelor's Degree Schools

 On average, wildlife graduates from UT Knoxville take out $25,613 in student loans while working on their Bachelor's Degree.

 You’ll join some of the best and brightest minds around you if you attend Valley City State University.
 The school came in at #5 on this year’s Best Wildlife Management Bachelor’s Degree Schools list.
-Valley City State University is a small public school located in the town of Valley City.
+Valley City State University is a small public school located in the remote town of Valley City.

-Utah State University came in at #6 in this year’s edition of the Best Wildlife Management Bachelor’s Degree Schools ranking.
-USU is a fairly large public school located in the small city of Logan.
+Utah State University landed the #6 spot in the 2023 rankings for the best bachelor’s degree wildlife management programs.
+USU is a very large public school located in the small city of Logan.

 Wildlife majors at USU take out an average of $23,726 in student loans while working on their Bachelor's Degree.